 - Have weekly solution meetings.
 Sharing difficulties with your peers can offer the opportunity for a fresh perspective.

 - Schedule time away from the office.
-Although many of you feel like the world will come to an end if you are gone a day, it is in everyone’s best interest if a good work life balance is maintained.
+It is in everyone's best interest if a good work-life balance is maintained.

 - Give recognition to your staff.
 A kind word can make all the difference in someone's day.